elyash14/next-keycloak/README.md

 export default MyApp;
 ```

 Also you can provide **initialOption** based on [keycloak documentation](https://www.keycloak.org/docs/latest/securing_apps/index.html#_javascript_adapter) and pass it to the provider.
-Note that above example support "silent check sso" and needs a html file with below content in your public folder.
+Note that the above example supports "silent check sso" and needs an HTML in your public folder.
+Create the `silent-check-sso.html` file in the public folder and put the below content into it.

 ```shell
 <html>